 - you’ve been injured on Toronto Community Housing property.

-Toronto Community Housing is not automatically responsible for your damages.
-If you have insurance, contact your insurer first because your policy will offer you more coverage.
+claim, contact your insurer first because your policy will offer you more

 If you feel that Toronto Community Housing did not meet its legal responsibility, follow our three-stage process to file your claim: